 John Joseph Curtin was born in Creswick, Victoria, on 8 January 1885.
 His parents were John Curtin and Kate Bourke.
 His father, an immigrant from County Cork, Ireland, worked as a prison warder, a police constable and a hotel manager.

-John Curtin spent his childhood in Creswick, Melbourne and Macedon, Victoria.
+Curtin spent his childhood in Creswick, Melbourne and Macedon, Victoria.
 He attended public and Catholic parish primary schools, and was a studious boy who continued to educate himself through wide reading after leaving school to join the workforce.

-He started work at 14 as a copyboy on The Age newspaper; then worked as a printer's assistant on the short-lived Rambler.
-In 1903 he became a clerk at the Titan Manufacturing Company where he worked for eight years.
+At 14, he became a copyboy on The Age newspaper, then worked as a printer's assistant on the short-lived Rambler.
+At 18, he became a clerk at the Titan Manufacturing Company, where he worked for eight years.

 John Curtin became the Victorian organising secretary for the Timber Workers' Union in 1911, and its first federal president in 1914.
 He became an organiser for the Australian Workers' Union in 1916.

 As secretary of the Victorian Anti-Conscription League in 1916, he was prominent in the movement, opposing attempts by the federal government of William Morris Hughes to introduce compulsory military service.
 He was gaoled briefly for refusing to enlist.

 He married Elsie Needham in 1917, and they had two children.

 After a bout of alcoholism (which recurred later), he moved to Western Australia in 1917, as editor of the union movement newspaper, the Westralian Worker.
 He was appointed president of the Australian Journalists' Association in 1921.

 Entry to federal politics